Welcome… to the Southend Airport Aviation Database!

 Celebrating 55 Years of Classic Aviation at SEN from 1947 to 2002

 After all, whether you live in Southend or not, those who had (or still have) some connection with the airport would no doubt freely admit that it was a rather special place.
-Quite naturally, many an aviation enthusiast also seems to retain a soft spot for SEN that has over the decades offered up a never ending, eclectic mix of piston engined aircraft, turboprop airliners and classic jets that at one time made Southend their home, frequented the airport on multiple occasions as visitors or indeed, ended their flying days there.
+Quite naturally, many an aviation enthusiast also seems to retain a soft spot for our airport, that has over the decades offered up a never ending, eclectic mix of piston engined aircraft, turboprop airliners and classic jets that at one time either made Southend their home, frequented the airport on multiple occasions as visitors or even ended their flying days there.

-While a small number of good websites already exist that tell the history of SEN in great detail (see the ‘Links’ page for more details) the scope of this particular website will be to focus more on the aircraft, the airlines and the people that made this airport so special during its halcyon years from 1947 through to 2002 when finally, the last of the classics had more or less disappeared forever and the airport slowly started its transition into little more than another Fort Knoxesque staging point for soulless jet airliners that in my humble opinion all more or less look and sound the same.
+While a small number of good websites already exist that tell the history of SEN in detail (see the ‘Links’ page) the scope of this particular website will be to focus more on the aircraft, the airlines and the people that made this airport so special during its halcyon years from 1947 through to 2002 when finally, the last of the classics had more or less disappeared forever and the airport slowly started its transition into little more than another Fort Knoxesque staging point for generic jet airliners that in my humble opinion, all more or less look and sound the same.

-Therefore, my utmost desire is for this website to stand as a testament to the pilots, engineers, ground crew, airport staff, enthusiasts and of course, the machines, companies and aircraft which made SEN such a wonderful environment and hope that it will become not only a major resource for those who miss the historical SEN of yesteryear, but also an educational tool for a new generation of budding, aviation enthusiasts.
-Indeed, rather than allowing them all to simply vanish into obscurity, my intention is for them to be both remembered and cherished here within this ‘virtual museum’.
+Therefore, my utmost desire is for this website to stand as a testament to the pilots, engineers, ground crew, airport staff, enthusiasts and of course, the machines, companies and aircraft which made SEN such a wonderful environment and in doing so hope that it will become not only a major resource for those who miss the historical SEN of yesteryear, but also an educational tool for a new generation of budding, aviation enthusiasts.
+Sufficed to say, rather than allowing them all to simply vanish into obscurity, my intention is for all of the above to be both remembered and cherished here within this ‘virtual museum’.